evmts/tevm-monorepo/docs/tutorial/hello-world.md

 ## 1. Create a script

-The power of EVMts comes in it's ability to write simple Scripts.
+The power of Evmts comes in it's ability to write simple Scripts.
 Scripts execute clientside and have access to cheat codes

 Let's create a simple hello-world contract `src/HelloWorld.s.sol`.